pop123123123/CLI_sentence_mixing/README.md

 	* ```s``` to store the current combo in a buffer, so you can browse other combos without fearing to this one
 	* ```l + number``` to load a previously sotred combo
 	* ```y``` to accept the current combo and go to next chunk
-3. Loops to 1. until you enter an empty chunk
+3. Loop to 1. until you enter an empty chunk
-4. The full video is formed from the selected combo
+4. The full video is formed from the association of all the selected combo

 ## Tips